espressif/idf-eclipse-plugin/README.md

 For this getting started follow the instructions below.

 * Navigate to `Help` > `Espressif IDF Tools Manager` > `Install Tools`
-* Provide the `ESP-IDF Directory` path to get started with the installation.
+* Provide the `ESP-IDF Directory` path
+* Provide `Git` and `Python` executable locations if they are not auto-detected.
+* Click on `Install Tools` to proceed with the installation process.
 Check the Console for the installation details.
-Installation might take a while if you're doing it for the first time since it has to download and install xtensa-esp32-elf, esp32ulp-elf, cmake, openocd-esp32 and ninja tools.
+* Installation might take a while if you're doing it for the first time since it has to download and install xtensa-esp32-elf, esp32ulp-elf, cmake, openocd-esp32 and ninja tools.

-**Note:** Make sure you run this step even if you've already installed the required tools, since it sets the IDF_PATH,PATH,OPENOCD_SCRIPTS and IDF_PYTHON_ENV_PATH based on the idf_tools.py export command.
+**Note:** Make sure you run this step even if you've already installed the required tools, since it sets the IDF_PATH,PATH,OPENOCD_SCRIPTS and IDF_PYTHON_ENV_PATH to the Eclipse CDT build environment based on the idf_tools.py export command.

 ![](docs/images/install_tools.png)